-Lynette Carl, PharmD, BCPS, has practiced as a Consultant and Clinical Pharmacist in pharmacies providing patient care in the settings of hospital, psychiatric, hospice care, home infusion care, and skilled nursing facilities.
-Her clinical practice experience includes infectious disease, critical care, nutrition support, geriatrics, internal medicine, anti-coagulation, cardiology and pain management.
-She is co-author of the text Drugs and Dysphagia: How Medications Affect Eating and Swallowing.
+Lynette Carl, PharmD, BCPS, has practiced as a Consultant and Clinical Pharmacist in pharmacies providing patient care in the settings of a hospital, psychiatric, hospice care, home infusion care, and skilled nursing facilities.
+Her clinical practice experience includes infectious disease, critical care, nutrition support, geriatrics, internal medicine, anticoagulation, cardiology and pain management.
+She is a co-author of the text Drugs and Dysphagia: How Medications Affect Eating and Swallowing.

-Financial — Lynette Carl is author of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Lynette Carl is an author of online CE courses sponsored by Northern Speech Services; receives royalties.

 Financial — Lynette Carl is Coauthor of the text, "Drugs and Dysphagia: How Medications Affect Eating and Swallowing"; receives royalties.